Cassidy and Brad's intimate wedding in Germany

 Why December in Germany is ideal for intimate weddings

 The vineyards along the River Moselle take on a quiet magic when the air is crisp and the season slows.
 Crowds thin.
 Venues breathe.
 The world outside feels a little further away, which makes everything inside feel a little more precious.
-For a small wedding in Germany, that atmosphere is genuinely extraordinary β the setting does so much of the work, turning even a modest timeline into something cinematic.
+For a small wedding in Germany, that atmosphere is genuinely extraordinary - the setting does so much of the work, turning every celebration into something almost cinematic.

 Especially when the planning is handled with care and the ceremony is thoughtfully brought indoors, the season stops being something to work around and starts being something to celebrate.